node-task/record/README.md

 Fill buffer synchronously and return self for chaining.
 Input may be any Buffer, or a string which is valid for the instance's encoding.

 ### load(opts)
 Read contents of source into buffer and return a promise which resolves to self.
 If any additional parameters are required for loading (i.e. providing a s3 client), they can be passed in via opts.
+If the buffer already contains data this should immediately return a promise which resolves to self.
 This is a noop until extended (see [node-filebuffer] and [node-s3buffer] for examples).

 ### save(opts)
 Write contents of buffer to source and return a promise which resolves to self.
 If any additional parameters are required for saving (i.e. providing a s3 client, acl settings, etc), they can be passed via opts.
 This is a noop until extended (see [node-filebuffer] and [node-s3buffer] for examples).

 ### pipe(method)
-Load data into buffer from source (if not already loaded) and process it with `method`, returning a promise which resolves to `methods`'s return value.
+Load data into buffer (if not already loaded) and process it with `method`, yielding a promise which resolves to `methods`'s return value.

 ### ::extend(config)
 Create a new DataPipe constructor with the keys of config object assigned to its prototype.
 At a minimum, this should define load and save methods (see [node-filebuffer] and [node-s3buffer] for examples).